AMSTerUsers/AMSTer_Distribution/README.md

   3. MasTer Engine:
     + some add/corrections in DataReaders (ERS, RS1, RS2 CSK 2nd generation)
     + some parallelistaion are now possible (S1 Coregistration)
   4. DOC:
     + revised and updated according to recent changes

+- New in V 20230828 (non exhaustive list...):
+  1. Scripts:
+    + Important changes in directories and file naming
+    + Add optimisation module
+    + Manage hard coded lines in scripts by sourcing a single file containing the hard coded lines
+    + Several modifictions to cope with recent upgrades in MasTer Engine
+    + Some new tools
+  2. msbas: source code for msbas 3D and 4D inversions.
+These are however not (yet) integrated within the MasTer Toolbox scripts
+  3. MasTer Engine:
+    + half pixel offset bug in geoprojection removed
+    + more parallelistaion are now possible
+    + takes into account new CSK format
+    + can force UTM zone at geoprojection
+  4. DOC:
+    + revised and updated according to recent changes